SHIFTING YOUR GEARS: Emotional Balancing and Release Technique

 Imagine the discomfort being heat or smoke and that with each

 Imagine putting the discomfort into the basket of a hot air balloon and then releasing it.
 As it drifts further and further away, seeing it move up through the clouds, becoming smaller and smaller as it rises further and further becoming even smaller.
-You can enhance it with using your breath to further blow it into the atmosphere and into the great expanses of outer space.
+You can enhance the image by using your breath to further blow it into the atmosphere and into the great expanses of outer space.

 Imagining it being a color that matches the discomfort and shifting the hue to a color that you would like to experience with each breath.